Nidheimr/Akeno/README.md

 ### Windows

-Using Windows Subsystem for Linux, then follow the Linux instructions.
+Using Windows Subsystem for Linux, run `make` on the provided Makefile.

-### Linux

-Run `make` on the provided Makefile.

 ### Dependencies